TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/util/getModifier.md

 ```lua
 function getModifier(Scope: Scope): (props: ModifierInput) -> Computed<any>
 ```
-Initializes the getModifier utility component and returns a new function to create a value from the component.
+Initializes the utility component and returns a new function to create a modifier state from that component, which is used to keep track of the changes that may occur in the `props` table's values.
+This is used to get a `StudioStyleGuideModifier` that changes depending on the given values within the `props` table.

-This utility component keeps track of the provided values within the `props`, and whenever they change, re-calculates the returned modifier within the returned `Computed`.

 ## Default Syntax